-- Panchayat Raj is an interconnected and interdependent pattern of democracy, a system of sharing powers and responsibilities with the people. - The Panchayat system is the prototype of all forms of Self-Government and democracy - In India, Panchayat Raj provided a system of self-governance at the village level or grass-roots level. - In India, Mahatma Gandhi, Jawaharlal Nehru and Jai Prakash Narayan described democracy as the government that gives 'power to the people.
+- Panchayat Raj is an interconnected and interdependent pattern of democracy, a system of sharing powers and responsibilities with the people. - The Panchayat system is the prototype of all forms of Self-Government and democracy. - In India, Panchayat Raj provided a system of self-governance at the village level or grass-roots level. - In India, Mahatma Gandhi, Jawaharlal Nehru and Jai Prakash Narayan described democracy as the government that gives 'power to the people'.

-- Mahatma Gandhi's vision was that democracy through people's participation could be ensured only by way of 'Gram Swarajya'. - Under the Indian Constitution article 40 states that the state must encourage the introduction of independent bodies as Gram Panchayats. - The Constitution (Seventy-Third Amendment) Act, 1992, which came into force w.e.f.
-24th April, 1993, inserted Part IX in the Constitution of India and accorded Panchayats a Constitutional status as institutions of local self-governance for rural India.
+- Mahatma Gandhi's vision was that democracy through people's participation could be ensured only by way of 'Gram Swarajya'. - Under the Indian Constitution article 40 states that the state must encourage the introduction of Gram Panchayats as independent bodies. - The Constitution (Seventy-Third Amendment) Act, 1992, which came into force with effect from 24th April, 1993, inserted Part IX in the Constitution of India and accorded Panchayats a Constitutional status as institutions of local self- governance for rural India.

-- 1. Analyse the concept of Panchayati Raj Institutions in India. - 2.
+- 1. Analyse the concept of Panchayati Raj institutions in India. - 2.
 Discuss the composition and functions of Gram panchayat in West Bengal. - 3.
-Explain the composition and functions of Zila Parishad in West Bengal.

-- 1. Explain the functions of Panchyat Samiti in West Bengal. - 2.
-Evaluate the importance of Gram Samsad. - 3.
+Explain the composition and functions of Zila Parishad in West Bengal. - 4.
+Explain the functions of Panchyat Samiti in West Bengal. - 5.
+Evaluate the importance of Gram Samsad. - 6.
 Discuss the main features of 73rd.
-Constitutional Amendment Act 1992.
+Constitutional Amendment Act, 1992.

-- 1. Point out the basic features of PRI in West Bengal. - 2.
+- 1. Point out the basic features of Panchayati Raj institutions in West Bengal. - 2.
 Write a note on Gram Unnayan Samiti. - 3.
-Mention the name of the different subcommittee of Zila Parishad.
+Mention the name of the different sub-committee of Zila Parishad.